jasoncala/SimpleYelp/README.md

 ## Notes

-Learning focuses of this app was to obtain knowledge and practice dealing with network, APIs, retrofit and more Android basics like RecyclerView and async functions
+Learning focuses of this app was to obtain knowledge and practice dealing with network, APIs, Glide, Retrofit and more Android basics like RecyclerView and async functions

 ## License